lukirudaka/lukirudaka/README.md

 You found my github!
 This page functions as a linktree to all my public accounts.
 Please do not ask me to sign atabooks or strawpages.
 I don't do those, sorry.
 The artists behind my badge are Meowingdread and Ellie.

-BELOW IS A WORK IN PROGRESS
+## My Socials
-## Click the images to go to my socials
+Tap the images to be brought to that profile
 ### Bluesky
 [<img src="https://github.com/lukirudaka/lukirudaka/blob/main/Luki-Bluesky.png?raw=true">](https://bsky.app/profile/lukirudaka.bsky.social)
 ### Discord Server